OPCFoundation/UA-.NETStandard/README.md

 11. OPC UA [Reference Server](Applications/ReferenceServer) and [Reference Client](Applications/ReferenceClient) for .NET Framework.
 12. OPC UA [Console Reference Server](Applications/ConsoleReferenceServer) for .NET Core.
 13. The OPC UA [Reference Server](Applications/ReferenceServer/README.md) has been certified for compliance through an OPC Foundation Certification Test Lab.
-Fixes and enhancements since the certification process have been tested and verified for compliance using the Compliance Test Tool (CTT) Version [1.03.340.380](https://opcfoundation.org/developer-tools/certification-test-tools/opc-ua-compliance-test-tool-uactt/).
+Fixes and enhancements since the certification process have been tested and verified for compliance using the [Compliance Test Tool (CTT)] (https://opcfoundation.org/developer-tools/certification-test-tools/opc-ua-compliance-test-tool-uactt/).
     All releases are verified for compliance with the latest official Compliance Test Tool by the maintainers.
 14. OPC UA [Console Reference Publisher](Applications/ConsoleReferencePublisher/README.md) and [Console Reference Subscriber](Applications/ConsoleReferenceSubscriber/README.md) for .NET Core and .NET Framework.
 15. An official OPC UA [Nuget](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua/) package of the core, client, server and configuration libraries is available for integration in .NET projects.
+Note: The package has been split into [Core](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.Core/), [Client](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.Client/) and [Server](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.Server/) packages to reduce the dependencies in projects where only client or server is needed.
+The [https binding](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.Bindings.Https/) is now a seperate optional package.

 ## Project Information